Shostina/ML/README.md

 # ML
-Run all part of codes from first to last.
+Run all part of codes from first to last from ML_Lab1 file.
 Check that Train.csv and Test.csv is in the main project repository